Medicare IRMAA Calculator

 Another important limitation is timing.
 Medicare generally looks back two tax years when setting IRMAA.
 If your income has fallen because of retirement, marriage changes, a spouse's death, or another recognized life-changing event, you may be able to request a new determination by filing SSA-44 and providing documentation.
 The calculator does not model appeals, partial-year enrollment changes, or special administrative outcomes.
 It simply maps a MAGI figure to the bracket table used on this page.

-Even with those limitations, this kind of estimate can be very useful.
-Retirees often model Social Security claiming, Roth conversions, charitable giving, and taxable withdrawals separately, but Medicare premium effects belong in the same conversation.
-A healthcare cost increase of a few dozen dollars per month may not change a plan much, yet repeated threshold crossings can add up over time.
+Even with those limits, this kind of estimate can be useful when you are comparing Roth conversions, taxable withdrawals, capital gains, charitable giving, or other income choices.
+Medicare premium effects belong in the same conversation as taxes and cash flow.
+A healthcare cost increase of a few dozen dollars per month may not change a retirement plan by itself, yet repeated threshold crossings can add up over time.
 Using a quick calculator before finalizing a large income move can help you spot a hidden cost while there is still time to adjust.

 After computing your surcharges, consider saving the result for budgeting or for a discussion with a financial adviser.
-The copy button stores a short plain-language summary that you can paste into notes, spreadsheets, or an email.
+The copy button stores a short plain-language summary of the Part B premium and Part D surcharge that you can paste into notes, spreadsheets, or an email.
 It can also be helpful to compare this output with related tools such as the Medicare Advantage vs. Medigap Calculator and the IRMAA Roth Conversion Impact Planner when you are evaluating different retirement-income strategies.

 Copy status messages will appear here after you use the button.